 Most copy machines are multifunctional and may have an incorporated printer, a finisher that can staple pages together or punch holes in the margin.
 Your needs will mostly concern the scope, capacity, and speed at which your machine can copy and print:

-1) Large capacity units are ideal for companies that need to print large volumes of documents.
+These are ideal for companies that need to print large volumes of documents.
 These machines will usually incorporate a stacker that can create multiple stacks of documents to assist in keeping print jobs organised.

-2) Low capacity machines are typically found in in small offices that only need to print a low volume of documents or images.
+These photocopiers are typically found in in small offices that only need to print a low volume of documents or images.

 Machines usually have an automatic document feeder (ADF) that can automatically handle documents that have many pages.
 This solution is ideal for law firms and marketing departments that need to copy contracts and reproduce large brochures.

 It is important to remember that the larger the tray capacity, the bigger the machine.
 Typically, a photocopy machine can hold up to 1,000 sheets of paper and this amount is sufficient for moderate use.